-According to the U.S. Bureau of Labor Statistics, prices for whiskey at home were 4.65% higher in 2020 versus 2012 (a $0.71 difference in value).
+According to the U.S. Bureau of Labor Statistics, prices for whiskey at home are 9.53% higher in 2022 versus 2012 (a $0.71 difference in value).

-In the year 2012: Pricing changed by 1.20%, which is above the average yearly change for whiskey at home during the 2012-2020 time period.
-Compared to inflation for all items in 2012 (2.07%), inflation for whiskey at home was lower.
+In the year 2012: Pricing changed by 1.20%, which is above the average yearly change for whiskey during the 2012-2022 time period.
+Compared to inflation for all items in 2012 (2.07%), inflation for whiskey was lower.

 Raw Consumer Price Index data from U.S. Bureau of Labor Statistics for Whiskey at home: